Masters Regulations and Procedures

 The graduate program coordinator or their designee is the student’s academic advisor.
 Academic advisors help students choose and schedule courses that meet their educational goals.
 The advisor’s approval is required prior to registration.

 Academic advisors post a schedule of office hours, and students should feel free to call on their advisors when assistance or discussion is needed.

 Full-time masters students normally take nine semester credit hours.
-Additional courses above this load require permission from the appropriate college dean or designee.The minimum course load for full-time status is six credit hours in fall and spring, or 3 credit hours in a summer session.
+Additional courses above this load require permission from the appropriate college dean or designee.The minimum course load for full-time status is six credit hours in fall and spring, or three credit hours in a summer session.
 If a student demonstrates exceptional academic performance, the department chair or designee may approve a maximum one-course overload.
 A student’s enrollment may be restricted when deemed in the best interest of the student.
 Students in accelerated or 3+1+1 programs are considered full-time if their combined course load equals full-time based on graduate and undergraduate policy (i.e., 6 credits undergraduate + 3 credits graduate = full-time status).